A Survey on Deep Learning-based Architectures for Semantic Segmentation on 2D images: Image Sets, Challenges and Performance Evaluation

 \subsubsection{Urban Street Semantic Segmentation Image Sets}

 \begin{itemize}

-\item Cityscapes \cite{cordts2016cityscapes}: This is a largescale image set with a focus on the semantic understanding of urban street scenes.
-It contains annotations for high-resolution images from 50 different cities, taken at different hours of the day and from all seasons of the year, and also with varying background and scene layout.
+\item Cityscapes \citep{cordts2016cityscapes}: This is a largescale image set with a focus on the semantic understanding of urban street scenes.
+It contains annotations for high-resolution images from 50 different cities, taken at different hours of the day and from all seasons of the year, and also with varying backgrounds and scene layouts.
 The annotations are carried out at two quality levels: fine for 5,000 images and course for 20,000 images.
 There are 30 different class labels, some of which also have instance annotations (vehicles, people, riders etc.).
-Consequently, there two challenges with separate public leaderboards\footnote{{https://www.cityscapes-dataset.com/benchmarks/}}: one for pixel-level semantic segmentation, and a second for instance-level semantic segmentation.
+Consequently, there are two challenges with separate public leaderboards\footnote{\url{https://www.cityscapes-dataset.com/benchmarks/}}: one for pixel-level semantic segmentation, and a second for instance-level semantic segmentation.
 There are more than 100 entries to the challenge, making it the most popular regarding semantic segmentation of urban street scenes.

-\item Other Urban Street Semantic Segmentation Image Sets: There are a number of alternative image sets for urban street semantic segmentation, such as Cam-Vid \cite{Brostow2009SemanticOC}, KITTI \cite{Geiger2013}, and SYNTHIA \cite{RosCVPR16}.
-These are generally overshadowed by the Cityscapes image set \cite{cordts2016cityscapes} for several reasons.
+\item Other Urban Street Semantic Segmentation Image Sets: There are a number of alternative image sets for urban street semantic segmentation, such as Cam-Vid \citep{Brostow2009SemanticOC}, KITTI \citep{Geiger2013}, SYNTHIA \citep{RosCVPR16}, and IDD \citep{IDD-Dataset}.
+These are generally overshadowed by the Cityscapes image set \citep{cordts2016cityscapes} for several reasons.
 Principally, their scale is relatively low.
-Only the SYNTHIA image set \cite{RosCVPR16} can be considered as largescale (with more than 13k annotated images); however, it is an artificially generated image set, and this is considered a major limitation for security-critical systems like driverless cars.
+Only the SYNTHIA image set \citep{RosCVPR16} can be considered as largescale (with more than 13k annotated images); however, it is an artificially generated image set, and this is considered a major limitation for security-critical systems like driverless cars. \end{itemize}